danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 Using the phase "Vocable Code" for this chapter's title aims to make explicit how the act of coding cannot simply be reducible to its functional aspects.
 Rather we would like to emphasize that code mirrors the instability inherent in human language in terms of how it expresses itself, and is interpreted.
 Code is both script and performance, and in this sense is always ready to do something: it says what it will do, and does it at the same time.
 This analogy to speech, or more specifically to "speech-act theory" is well established in software studies (not least in *Speaking Code*) and helps us to neatly demonstrate how we can to do things with words "and" code. [^speech]

-Indeed, if coding is somewhat like speaking, then it is also like poetry inasmuch as poems operate performatively iasmuch as they can be read and ideally spoken aloud.[^cox1] There are clear similarities between the syntactic qualities of written code and the execution of code in its performance.
+Indeed, if coding is somewhat like speaking, then it is also like poetry inasmuch as poems operate performatively inasmuch as they can be read and ideally spoken aloud.[^cox1] There are clear similarities between the syntactic qualities of written code and the execution of code in its performance.
 The parallel becomes evident if you read the source code aloud, as if it were a poem.
 A good example is the philosopher Franco Bifo Berardi who read the code for the "I Love You" virus aloud, enacting Florian Cramer's claim that the computer virus might be considered to be a form of poetry.[^language] This example makes broader reference to artists expressing language as found objects, including the Dadaist simultaneous poems which consisted of texts in different languages read aloud at the same time to expose the expressive tonality of the words as opposed to their meaning.
 Software is constructed from language, and is processed with and via computational procedures consisting of source code as symbols.[^love] Code is like poetry then, inasmuch as it plays with language's structures, setting up temporal interplay between the "voice" that is, and the "voice" that is to come.
-By connection to human language and the voice, we stress the instability of all codes and how particular intentions or meanings are open to misinterpretation and reinvention.
+By connecting to human language and the voice, we stress the instability of all codes and how particular intentions or meanings are open to misinterpretation and reinvention.

 Various scholars and artists have explored these connections between speaking and coding, not only to consider programming as an aesthetic tool for producing hybrid programming-literary forms, but also to explore the material connections and creative tensions between the two.[^examples] That speech comes from living human bodies further reminds us that coding practices have bodies too, and that coding can only be understood in terms of wider infrastructures, and the context of its making (or "poiesis" if you will).
 In this chapter we explore this line of thinking, and the ways in which the voice of the human subject is implicated in coding practices, and how coding itself can "voice" wider political issues, particularly concerning sexuality.
 We will focus on the software artwork *Vocable Code*, as a means to engage with these technical and aesthetic qualities.